 MR V. TUPA: Kia Orana to all Honourable Members in the House today.
-My question is to the Prime Minister, the Honourable Henry Puna.
-But before I ask my question, I wish to make a statement first.
+My question is directed to the Prime Minister, the Honourable Henry Puna.
+But before I raise my question I wish to make a statement first.
 There are many among our people who are not clear about the situation with our present Government.
 It is therefore appropriate that I direct my question to the head of our current Government.

-Deputy Speaker, this is my first question as I have other questions to follow.
-The question to the Prime Minister is this, will there be a Snap Election sometime this year.
+Deputy Speaker this is my first question as I have other question to follow.
+The question to the Prime Minister is this, will there be a snap election sometime this year.
 This is not a trivial question.
 I am asking this on behalf of the people because there are many who are unsure of the standing of Government.

-That is my question for now Deputy Speaker.
-I have other questions to follow.
+That is my question for now Deputy Speaker as I have others to follow.